PureSchmaltz

 "Success often seems a stranger to me."

-I hold many things to be DeepMysteries to the point that I, like everybody, I suppose, believe myself special, and not in any particularly good way.
+I hold many things to be DeepMysteries to the point that I, like everybody, believe myself unique—and not in any particularly good way.
 My DeepMysteries prevent me from engaging with this world as I imagine that I might, had I proven myself capable of resolving these DeepMysteries.
-These irresolutions do not really affect major situations, but minor ones, which in most ways makes them even more insidious, for I'm often stymied by some innocuous door handle or, even more often, packaging.
-I cannot get to the product inside thanks to the paranoid-level security system wrapped around the thing, which sits there so innocently within its perfectly transparent yet utterly impenetrable outer shell.
-I usually call for The Muse to help, since she is only very rarely stymied by such things.
+These irresolutions do not really affect significant situations, just minor ones, making them even more insidious in most ways.
+I’m often stymied by some innocuous door handle or, even more often, by packaging.
+I cannot get to the product inside, thanks to the paranoid-level security system wrapped around the thing, which sits there so innocently within its perfectly transparent yet utterly impenetrable outer shell.
+I usually call for The Muse to help since such things only very rarely stymie her.
 She seems to be able to quickly, even preconsciously, slip through barriers I cannot penetrate under any condition.

-The spice cabinet sits in a Twilight Zone, a position just off this universe's grid.
-I can fairly reliably reach in and pull out, but send me searching and I might never come back out.
-The freezer's a similar place, one where many things seem to go to just disappear.
-Again, I return empty-handed, then The Muse just reaches in and finds the damned thing without even looking.
+The spice cabinet sits in a Twilight Zone, just off this universe's grid.
+I can reasonably reliably reach in and pull out, but send me searching, and I might never come back out again.
+The freezer's a similar place, where many things seem to go to disappear.
+Again, I return empty-handed, then The Muse reaches in and finds the damned thing without even looking.
 I swear that ninety percent of Success might just amount to having been born to achieve it.
 It's a genuine wonder to me that I ever Successfully manage to accomplish anything, given my native relationship with The Universe.
-I cower on the porch, unable to remember the trick that makes the screen door work.
+I cringe on the porch, unable to remember the trick that makes the screen door work.
 I leave apps unopened on my desktop because I cannot answer the security question.
 I sometimes just unplug the television because I cannot determine any other way to turn the damned thing off.
 Success often seems a stranger to me.

 ————